rlorimier/the-pink-silk/README.md

   Option available at the navigation bar, Member Area - Register.

-* i want to know more about the Spa and it's cancelation policy.
+* I want to know more about the Spa and it's cancelation policy.

   Option available by clicking on Discover at the home page.